jpsi-0895/core/dotnet-basic/introduction-of-.net.md

 ## What is .NET Framework?

 According to Microsoft, .NET Framework is a software development framework for building and running applications on Windows.
 The `.NET Framework` is part of the .NET platform, a collection of technologies for building apps for Linux, macOS, Windows, iOS, Android, and more.

+## What does the .NET Framework Provide?

+The two major components of the `.NET Framework` are the Common Language Runtime and the .NET Framework Class Library.

+1. `CL` (Class Libraries)
+2. `CLR` (Common Language Runtime)